hariseldon99/hariseldon99.github.io/MediaServer_notes.md

    **Update:**
    * Reverse proxy working for all except wetty (failed).
 Other services are all behind reverse proxy and safely firewalled.
+   * For wetty, reverse proxy will only work with SSL.
+Once SSL is enabled, follow instructions at:
+     [How to Access Linux Server Terminal in Web Browser Using ‘Wetty (Web + tty)’ Tool] (https://www.tecmint.com/access-linux-server-terminal-in-web-browser-using-wetty/)
    * Have not configged SSL yet.
 WAN forwarding is currently still disabled.

 3. Resolve nginx/organizr/wetty config issue where these spam auth.log to spam every 5 secs while running.